×

 • Allergy to contrast, anesthetics, or steroids

-Spinal injections can be an useful minimally invasive treatment option in certain patients with spine related neck or back pain.
+Spinal injections can be a practical, minimally invasive treatment option in certain patients with spine-related neck or back pain.
 The decision to perform the procedure will be based on clinical assessment and findings on spinal imaging.
-The procedure is technique dependent and requires expertise.
+The procedure is technique-dependent and requires expertise.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.